jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

       - After evaluation.
       - Before scaling.
       - After scaling.
-- Support scaling all resources the Horizontal Pod Autoscaler can scale.
-  - ReplicaSets.
-  - ReplicationControllers.
-  - StatefulSets.
-  - Deployments.
 - Methods for calling user logic.
   - Can trigger user logic through an HTTP request, allowing logic to exist outside of the autoscaling pod, or even outside of the cluster.
-- Metric gathering modes.
-  - Can run in a *per pod* autoscaling mode, which will run metric gathering for each pod the targeted resource manages.
-  - Can run in a *per resource* autoscaling mode, which will run metric gathering only once for the targeted resource.
-- Full customisation of K8s resources, allowing Custom Pod Autoscalers to define their own resource dependencies.
-  - When this customised resource is provided, the Custom Pod Autoscaler should have ownership; meaning if the autoscaler is deleted the resource is deleted.
-- Custom Pod Autoscaler GUI.
-  - GUI to view and manage custom pod autoscalers.
+- Allow choosing which pods to terminate when scaling down.
+  - The CPA evaluator could decide which pods to terminate when scaling down, rather than relying on the K8s decision making which bases it on how old the pod is.
+  - This could be a list of pods with priorities assigned to them, with the lowest priority pods terminated when scaling down as needed.
 - Implemented Custom Pod Autoscalers
   - Horizontal Pod Autoscaler; reimplemented as a Custom Pod Autoscaler.
   - Predictive Horizontal Pod Autoscaler; Horizontal Pod Autoscaler extended with statistical prediction techniques.
   - Load Testing Pod Autoscaler; autoscaler allowing scaling based on realtime load tested data.
-  - Examples to help developers.
-    - Autoscaler written in Python.
-    - Autoscaler written in Golang.
-    - Autoscaler that scales based on Twitter activity.
+- Custom Pod Autoscaler GUI.
+  - GUI to view and manage custom pod autoscalers.

 \newpage